Shipyard Workers and Asbestos Exposure

 Many companies manufactured shipping materials that contained asbestos.
 Johns Manville was one of the earliest companies to produce asbestos-containing materials for shipbuilding.

-Since asbestos was used so extensively in shipbuilding in the past, many of these companies have since gone bankrupt.
+Since asbestos was used extensively in shipbuilding in the past, many of these companies have gone bankrupt.
 Johns Manville was the first to file for bankruptcy.

 When it did, it also formed one of the first asbestos trust funds.
 These trust funds are organized to provide money for ongoing personal injury cases related to asbestos products.
 So far, victims have received more than $4 billion from the trust.